goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 {: .block-tip}

 ## What's Next
-In the [final part of this series]({% post_url 2024-05-31-mamba2-part4-systems %}), we'll continue talking about the implementation of Mamba-2, but on a more macroscopic level – about the entire neural network, instead of just details of the core SSD layer.
+In the [final part of this series]({% post_url 2024-05-31-mamba2-part4-systems %}), we'll continue talking about the implementation of Mamba-2, but on a more macroscopic level; about the entire neural network, instead of just details of the core SSD layer.

 We'll also talk about the actual speed of the algorithm covered in this post.